-File Description Documents

-Any additional information View File

-Number of students benefited by guidance for competitive examinations and career counseling during the year (Data Template) View File
+File Description Documents Any additional information No File Uploaded Number of students benefited by guidance for competitive examinations and career counseling during the year (Data Template) View File 515.
+The institution adopts th e following A. All of the above

-5.1.5 - The institution adopts the following mechanism for redressal of students' grievances, including sexual harassment and ragging: Implementation of guidelines of statutory/regulatory bodies Creating awareness and implementation of policies with zero tolerance Mechanism for submission of online/offline students' grievances Timely redressal of grievances through appropriate committees
+5.1.5 - The institution adopts the following Α. A11 of the above

+mechanism for redressal of students'

+grievances, including sexual harassment and

+ragging: Implementation of guidelines of

+statutory/regulatory bodies Creating

+awareness and implementation of policies

+with zero tolerance Mechanism for

+submission of online/offline students'

+grievances Timely redressal of grievances

+through appropriate committees